Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 This will now allow us to PTH onto the box with xfreerdp:

+{% highlight powershell %}
-`xfreerdp /size:1670x1430 +clipboard /cert:ignore /v:KENNEDY-DC.KENNEDY.LOCAL /u:dkennedy /pth:HASH /d:KENNEDY.LOCAL /dynamic-resolution`
+xfreerdp /size:1670x1430 +clipboard /cert:ignore /v:KENNEDY-DC.KENNEDY.LOCAL /u:dkennedy /pth:HASH /d:KENNEDY.LOCAL /dynamic-resolution
+{% endhighlight %}

 ### Using Kerberos

 Now that we are able to pass the hash to get onto the box we want to get to the crux of this post and that is to be able to do so via Kerberos.
 First make sure you have the various Kerberos features installed for Linux like klist with this command:

+{% highlight powershell %}
-`sudo apt install krb5-user`
+sudo apt install krb5-user
+{% endhighlight %}

 We then can get a TGT for our dkennedy user like so: